ESG DATA QUALITY

 The TWG will exist alongside GRESB’s other Industry Working Groups that are helping us to iterate and improve our Standards and Assessments.
 Taken together, GRESB’s Industry Working Groups are an integral part of the Assessment evolution process, ensuring that we move forward together as an industry to address topics relevant to achieving our shared vision of sustainable real assets.

-What is the composition of the Technical Working Group?
+Composition of the Technical Working Group

 - High levels of technical expertise data quality assurance, software engineering and/or data science.